SethGibson/CiOpenGl-Tutorial/README.md

 * My brain

 ## Installation Notes
-Clone this anywhere on your system and add an environment variable called CINDER_DEV, which should point to the top level of your glNext install, e.g. C:\dev\libraries\Cinder or something like that (optional).
+Clone this anywhere on your system and add an environment variable called **CINDER_DEV**, which should point to the top level of your glNext install, e.g. **C:\dev\libraries\Cinder** or something like that.
+The environment variable is optional, but be sure to change the VS projects to point to your Cinder install otherwise.

 ## Lessons
 * Lesson01: Triangle